-Once you’ve completed your required experience hours, you’ll need to complete the top portion of the Verification of Employment form.
+Once you’ve completed your required experience hours, you are on track to becoming a CPA you’ll need to complete the top portion of the Verification of Employment form.
 Give the form to your verifying CPA to complete, along with a stamped envelope addressed to: Pennsylvania State Board of Accountancy, P.O.
 Box 2649, Harrisburg, PA 17105-2649.

 Your verifying CPA must meet the following requirements to be considered qualified as a valid source of attestation: